 - » CHINA’S UNDERGROUND HISTORIAN

-Liao Yiwu may be the most censored writer in all of China.
+Liao Yiwu may be China’s most-censored writer.
 His work has been translated into several languages and has enjoyed international critical acclaim, yet in his hometown of Chengdu, where his books are banned, he’s virtually unknown.

 The Progressive | April 2011

 » UNDER THE ETERNAL SKY: MONGOLIA’S WILDERNESS & PEOPLE THREATENED BY MINING BOOM